Ne Obliviscaris (band): Formation and early years (2003–2012)

 Drummer Dan Presland left the band in early 2010 shortly after recording his parts for the bands debut album 'Portal of I' and was eventually replaced by Nelson Barnes in early 2012.
 However, due to the distance between Queensland and Melbourne, Ne Obliviscaris parted ways with Barnes and Presland's return to the band was announced on 24 August 2012.

 Portal of I (2012–2014)

 Released 7 May 2012, Portal of I was the first full-length album by the band.
 The release of the album was delayed due to the departure of their guitarist, Corey King, in 2007 and the search for a replacement.

 Benjamin Baret later joined as the lead guitarist, but was subject to lengthy delays in his visa application process.

 The album received generally positive reviews with Metal Injection praising the composition and the musicianship of the album.

 The band toured in support of the album, which took them overseas for the first time, with the band playing in Japan, China, Taiwan, Hong Kong and Thailand.
 They were also the headlining act for Progfest 2012 around Australia.

-And Plague Flowers The Kaleidoscope from Portal of I was included in a teaching curriculum at Sydney Conservatorium of Music, the song being analysed for its composition.
+And Plague Flowers The Kaleidoscope from Portal of I was included in a teaching curriculum at Sydney Conservatorium of Music, the song being analyzed for its composition.